Giabbi/ctf-writeups-THM/_writeups/Smol/solution.md

 cat user.txt
 ```

-## Escalating our privileges - Second Flag
+## Escalating One User at a Time - Second Flag
 Diego doesn't seem to be very privileged either, but he does seem to have more than `www-data`.
 For this reason let's run `linpeas.sh` again to see if there's anything new.

 ```bash